Bobcat, Point Reyes National Seashore

 TThis is a portrait photo of a bobcat taken in Point Reyes National Seashore.

 I’ve been going to Point Reyes National Seashore on a regular basis since January 2010 to photograph its wildlife.
-Bobcats were the main reason I started going there, but it also has many other species that I like to photograph such as tule elk, badgers, coyotes, river otters, gray fox and elephant seals plus many bird species.
-All of my photography has been in the ranching area of the park.
-On January 9, 2025, a settlement was annonced to significantly reduce cattle in the park.
-It will be interesting to see how that improves vegetation quality, water quality and wildlife numbers.
+Bobcats were the main reason I started going there, but it also has many other species that I like to photograph such as tule elk, badgers and coyotes, plus many bird species.
+All of my photography there has been in the 18,000 acre ranching area of the park.
+On January 9, 2025, a settlement was announced to significantly reduce cattle in the park.

 Coyote, Point Reyes National Seashore